 The present document describes the protocol to be used on the IMS Application Level Gateway (ALG) – IMS Access Gateway (IMS-AGW) interface.
 The basis for this protocol is the H.248 protocol as specified in ITU-T. The IMS architecture is described in 3GPP TS 23.228

+A.2.2.2.170 TS 29.335

+User Data Convergence (UDC); User data repository access protocol over the Ud interface; Stage 3